 - Lockboxes: When you list properties in MLS, you put a lockbox on them to facilitate entry and showings by other agents.
-The standard realtor lockbox costs $100 when you buy it from the HAAR.

 - Signs: Generally, the office where you work provides generic "FOR SALE" and "OPEN HOUSE" signs.
 However, if you want your signs personalized with your name or something else, you will have pay for this.

 - Advertising: Again, the amount spent is up to you.
 The cost can vary from zero to hundreds or thousands of dollars per month to pay for websites, newspaper ads, home magazine ads, etc.

 - Vehicle & Mileage: The cost of using a vehicle is dependent on how aggressive you are in building your business, and how many customers/clients you are helping and driving around in your car.